SurrealNumber/CoreTitleInheritance/readme.txt

 Problem is in logic of is_a_child_title_chain_core.
 Need to exclude the title in two places.

 extremely non-rigorus testing of ability to core/decore and which titles are eligible is done for now.
 Next I will try to get all (or as many as I can) of the modifiers to work.
+Based off how I am doing things, the core limit will not dynamically update when the character window is open.
+Number of cores and core limit numbers are all showing up as 0.0 Managed to get rid of the errors, but everything is still 0.0 Will look in non-debug mode for finishing touches on tooltips.
+Designated Core Title is showing singular even though it is supposed to be plural.
+^Same with Core Title text in realm tab.
+Will be taking over traits expanded.
+************I don't see a way into the expanded traits tab, and it does not appear to display any new information.
+I will commandeer it.
+I need to make sure to mention it.
+Possibly is shown when there are too many modifiers?